makeitworkpress/wp-custom-fields/README.md

 # wp-custom-fields-framework
-The divergent framework is an options framework for WordPress aimed at speeding-up plug-in and theme development.
+The wp custom fields framework is an options framework for WordPress aimed at speeding-up plug-in and theme development.

 This framework will deprecate when the WordPress field api is finished.